Uncovering Instabilities in Variational-Quantum Deep Q-Networks: Introduction

 In this article, we examine and extend a class of recent hybrid quantum-classical approaches to reinforcement learning that we collectively refer to as \emph{Variational-Quantum Deep Q-Networks} (VQ-DQN).
 Originally proposed by Chen et al.~\cite{vqdqn} and later refined by Lockwood and Si~\cite{Lockwood2020}, VQ-DQN builds upon the deep Q-networks (DQN) algorithm \cite{dqn13, dqn15}, which replaces the core neural network component with a quantum machine learning model, namely, a variational quantum circuit (VQC)~\cite{Mitarai18}.
 Although the results published in \cite{dqn13, dqn15} promise interesting properties, we show that VQ-DQN approaches are subject to instabilities that ultimately cause the learned policy to diverge.
 Policy divergence is obviously detrimental to the practical utility of the approach, especially if it already happens in perfect simulations of quantum systems.
 Quantum computers that can be manufactured under the constraints of current technological limitations additionally suffer from noise, imperfections, and very strongly limited amounts of available quantum bits.
 They are referred to as \emph{noisy, intermediate scale quantum computers} (NISQ).
 To understand the additional degradation caused by these imperfections on the performance of RL approaches, we perform comparative experiments on actual quantum hardware---a gate-based IBMQ device (\href{https://www.ibm.com/blogs/research/2020/07/qv32-performance/}{Falcon r4}) operated in Ehningen, Germany.

-In general, our investigation is part analysis and part reproduction study, and we provide a reproduction package with a well-tested implementation\footnote{See \url{https://github.com/lfd/quantum-rl}---we will make a permanent, DOI-compliant version of the replication package available prior to publication of the article.} of VQ-DQN written in TensorFlow~\cite{Abadi15} and Qiskit \cite{Abraham19} as an open testbed for future experiments.
+In general, our investigation is part analysis and part reproduction study, and we provide a reproduction package with a well-tested implementation\footnote{See \url{https://doi.org/10.5281/zenodo.7030069}} of VQ-DQN.
+To make best use of available libraries and to provide an open testbed for future experiments, our implementation is written in two separate quantum frameworks, which are each coupled to a machine-learning framework: Tensorflow-Quantum~\cite{Broughton2021}(TFQ)/Tensorflow~\cite{Abadi15} and Qiskit~\cite{Abraham19}/Pytorch~\cite{Paszke2019}.

 The paper is structured as follows: Section \ref{sec:background} provides a concise introduction to DQN (\ref{subsec:dqn}), VQCs (\ref{subsec:vqc}), and the VQ-DQN algorithm (\ref{subsec:vqdqn}).
 Section \ref{sec:related-work} reviews related work.
 Section \ref{sec:reproduction} describes our methodological approach towards finding and characterising instabilities.
 Section \ref{sec:experiments} summarizes our experiments.
 Section \ref{sec:ibmq_validation} explains the validation experiment on real quantum device.
 Further, we proceed to compare the DQN with variational quantum circuit against a DQN with classical neural network in Section \ref{sec:comparison}.
 Finally, we conclude in Section \ref{sec:conclusion}.